Samantha Roscoe: Professional career

 After graduating from North Dakota, Roscoe began playing in both the Australian and European winters.

 She started her career with the Lakeside Lightning in the State Basketball League (SBL), where she led the league in blocks with 2.46 per game during the 2017 season.
 She then moved to England and played for the Manchester Mystics of the Women's British Basketball League (WBBL) in the 2017–18 season.
 She averaged almost 10 points and six rebounds per game in her first WBBL season.

 In the 2018 SBL season, Roscoe helped the Lightning win the SBL championship.
 She then returned to the Mystics for the 2018–19 WBBL season and averaged 16.6 points and 8.1 rebounds per game.

 In the 2019 SBL season, Roscoe helped the Warwick Senators reach the grand final.
 With the Mystics in the 2019–20 season, she averaged 18.5 points and 8.5 rebounds per game.

 Roscoe's next stint came in Germany with BG 74 Göttingen during the 2020–21 Damen-Basketball-Bundesliga (DBBL) season, where she averaged 15.1 points and 5.6 rebounds per game.
 She then returned to Perth and played for the Kalamunda Eastern Suns in the 2021 NBL1 West season.

 Roscoe continued in the DBBL for the 2021–22 season with TK Hannover, averaging 15 points and six rebounds per game.
 The team finished sixth and lost in the quarter-finals.
 Following the DBBL season, she helped ZKK Play Off win the Bosnia and Herzegovina League championship.
 She then returned to Perth and had a four-game stint with the Warwick Senators during the 2022 NBL1 West season.

 Roscoe returned to TK Hannover for the 2022–23 season and was appointed team captain.
 She re-joined the Kalamunda Eastern Suns for the 2023 NBL1 West season.

 Roscoe joined the Caledonia Gladiators for the 2023–24 WBBL season and then joined the Mandurah Magic for the 2024 NBL1 West season.

-In July 2024, Roscoe retired from professional basketball.
+During the 2024–25 season, Roscoe played seven games for the Bristol Flyers of the English Women's Basketball League, with one game on 5 October and six between 1 February and 5 April.
+She went on to play four games with the Flyers between 4 October and 8 November to start the 2025–26 season.

+In February 2026, Roscoe signed with the Lakeside Lightning for the 2026 NBL1 West season.